Ida Mntwana: Legacy

-Mntwana is represented in one of 100 bronze statues that is part of the National Heritage Monument's project which was called The Long March to Freedom.
-Her bronze statue was created by Sarah Lovejoy.
-In August 2000, Mntwana was cited as "torchbearer" during Thabo Mbeki's speech in the unveiling of South Africa's Women's Monument She earned a posthumous Order for Meritorious Service in silver in 2003.
+One of 100 bronze statues that make up the National Heritage Monument's The Long March to Freedom project features Mntwana.
+Sarah Lovejoy made her bronze statue.
+In August 2000, Mntwana was cited as "torchbearer" during Thabo Mbeki's speech in the unveiling of South Africa's Women's Monument She earned a posthumous Order for Meritorious Service in silver in 2003 in recognition of her efforts to combat discrimination and promote women's freedom.